WiolettaZajac/WiolettaZajac/README.md

 ### 📊 Aspiring Data Analyst | 📍 Bedfordshire, UK

-I'm an aspiring **Data Analyst** based in the UK, currently seeking my first opportunity in data analytics.
+I'm based in the UK and looking for my first role in data, business intelligence or analytics.
+I enjoy working with data to solve problems, uncover insights and support better business decisions.

 After spending **10+ years at Caffè Nero**, progressing from **Barista to Coffee Shop Manager**, I discovered my passion for analysing sales, KPIs and business performance.
 That interest inspired me to complete a **Level 3 Data Technician Bootcamp**, where I gained hands-on experience with Python, SQL, Power BI, Tableau and Excel.